 The network infrastructure within the stadium is based on Cisco’s Stadium Vision and is a highly scalable, secure network designed specifically for sports and entertainment venues and brings together all forms of access, communications, entertainment and operations onto a single innovative platform.

-The stadium is connected to eircom’s Next Generation Uncongested Network, this connectivity is delivered on a dedicated port, over resilient and diverse fibre routes, into two separate Data Centres within the stadium.
+The stadium is connected to Eir's Next Generation Uncongested Network, this connectivity is delivered on dedicated ports, over resilient and diverse fibre routes, into two separate Data Centres within the stadium.

-The stadium cabling infrastructure is based on a Cat 6 Structure Cabling System, with multiple fibre and copper multi-pare intercommunication closet links available for IP access, telephony, ARD services, in-stadium communications and copper access for direct PSTN and ISDN services to be delivered to all parts of the stadium.
+The stadium cabling infrastructure is based on a Cat 6 Structure Cabling System with a 10Gbps backbone, with multiple fibre and copper intercommunication closet links available for IP access, telephony, in-stadium communications and copper access for direct PSTN and ISDN services to be delivered to all parts of the stadium.

 The Stadium Structured Cabling System is a flexible copper and fibre infrastructure.
-There are sufficient cable pathways to connect sidelines to press box, coaching, team video and broadcast areas if additional specialist cabling is required.
+There are sufficient cable pathways to connect side-lines to the press centre, coaching, team video and broadcast areas if additional specialist cabling is required.

-Croke Park has deployed a twelve sector shared Distributed Antenna System that carries all networks and provides the following benefits to the stadium:
+In late 2018, Croke Park deployed a 39 sector shared Distributed Antenna System (DAS) that carries all networks.
+It consists of over 480 antennas and 40km of cabling and provides the following benefits to the stadium:

-- Support for GSM and 3G mobile traffic.
-Currently being upgraded to 4G.
+- Support for 3G and 4G mobile traffic.

-- designed to support all mobile operators requirements in Ireland
+- Supports all mobile operators requirements in Ireland

 - Back to Technology